data-integrations/hive-plugins/docs/HiveExport-action.md

 When this query is executed, hive starts a mapreduce job which stores the results to provided directory location.
 So there can be multiple files in a given directory location.
 Hive Export works with hive 1.2.1.

 If any query other than a valid SELECT query is provided, Hive Export will fail to publish the pipeline.
-This is becuase we use [Apache Calcite](https://calcite.apache.org/) to parse the SELECT query to verify that its not any other SQL Query.
+This is because we use [Apache Calcite](https://calcite.apache.org/) to parse the SELECT query to verify that its not any other SQL Query.

 To run the SELECT query, if `Overwrite Output Directory` property is set to `no`, the pipeline publish will fail if the output directory already exists.
 In that case,